-Trump seemingly took those complaints to heart when On Tuesday, he declared, “The mayor, Bill de Blasio, should immediately hire back all of the police who were fired without justification.
+Trump seemingly took those complaints to heart when he declared, “The mayor, Bill de Blasio, should immediately hire back all of the police who were fired without justification.
 They were fired.
 I guess that’s part of ‘Defund the Police’ by the Democrats.
 They should hire New York City’s Finest back.”
 But no police officers have been systematically fired in the city, even with the city’s budget cut – and despite the many recorded instances of policing roughing up protesters during the recent Black Lives Matter demonstrations.

 New York “skewing” COVID-19 numbers

 While the coronavirus continues to spread rapidly throughout the United States, Trump has been eager to paint a rosier picture of the number of COVID-19 cases and deaths so far.
 Trump pinned some of the blame on New York and New Jersey’s large outbreaks skewing the death numbers last week.

 “When you take them out, just as an example, take a look at Florida relative to New York,” he said.
 “That’s not to say anything wrong with New York, it’s just a very tough place.
 People are close together, it’s crowded, it’s not easy.
 But when you take that out, our numbers are among the lowest.”

 While New York and New Jersey did see large scales of death, omitting data from both states still leaves America ranking among the worst globally.